Breast cancer -Stages and Treatment Options

-In Stage 2B the tumor size increases from 5 cm with or without involvement of axillary lymph nodes.
+In Stage 2B the tumor size increases from 5 cm with or without the involvement of axillary lymph nodes.

 Late (metastatic) stages of breast cancer are the phase when the trauma has been spread to lymph nodes and other tissues.

-Stage 3A is the local spread of the cancer in which melanoma spreads to size 5 cm with or without axillary lymph nodes with the network structure of tumor cells with surrounding tissues.
+Stage 3A is the local spread of cancer in which melanoma spreads to size 5 cm with or without axillary lymph nodes with the network structure of tumor cells with surrounding tissues.

-Stage 3C is the stage when sarcoma has been spread with greater metastases with involvement of lymph nodes.
+Stage 3C is the stage when sarcoma has been spread with greater metastases with the involvement of lymph nodes.
 The tumor may be of any size.